tomvisions/assessment/README.md

-# Assessment Code for BNO Opportunity
+# Assessment Code for opportunity

 Exercise: The Application Engineering team has been developing a custom WooCommerce-based product which will need to be deployed for this initiative.
 As a member of the DevOps Engineering team your job will be to create the cloud-based infrastructure for supporting this deployment.
 You will need to create a reference architecture and implement it using modern IaC techniques with documentation for 3-tier application.
 You can use serverless or container technology or VMs to implement this.